ms-iot/content/en-US/Samples/CognitiveServices.md

 ## Deploy the app to your Windows 10 IoT Core device
 ___
-1. To deploy our app to our IoT Code device, you need to provide an inentifier for your device.
+1. To deploy our app to our IoT Core device, you need to provide an identifier for your device.
 In the [PowerShell]({{site.baseurl}}/{{page.lang}}/Docs/PowerShell.htm) documentation, you can find instructions to chose a unique name for your IoT Core device.
 In this sample, we'll use that name (though you can use your IP address as well) in the 'Remote Machine Debugging' settings in Visual Studio.

     If you're building for Minnowboard Max, select **x86** in the Visual Studio toolbar architecture dropdown.
 If you're building for Raspberry Pi 2 or 3 or the DragonBoard, select **ARM**.